Python basics 2 - Conditional statements and Loops

 We can access a element in a list using its index.
 For example, we can get the first

-.
+element of the list by using assertions[0].
 One way to print each character is to use

-four print
+four print statements:

 print(assertions[0])